Djibouti entry requirements for Kenya passport holders

 Proof of accommodation

-Carry a printed hotel reservation or an invitation letter from your host in Djibouti.
-Immigration may ask where you are staying, and having a confirmed booking avoids delays.Recommended
+Have a printed hotel reservation or a letter of invitation from your host in Djibouti.
+Immigration may ask for it at the visa counter — a booking confirmation on your phone is usually fine.Recommended

 Proof of funds